amirhh-2000/system-design-resources/README.md

 ## Contributing
 1. Fork the repository
-- Create a new branch (git checkout -b add-new-resource)
+2. Create a new branch (git checkout -b add-new-resource)
-- Add your resources
+3. Add your resources
-- Commit your changes (git commit -m 'Add new resource')
+4. Commit your changes (git commit -m 'Add new resource')
-- Push to the branch (git push origin add-new-resource)
+5. Push to the branch (git push origin add-new-resource)
-- Create a Pull Request
+6. Create a Pull Request

+## Contribution Guidelines
+- Ensure links are valid and accessible
+- Include a brief description for each resource
+- Categorize appropriately
+- Avoid duplicates

+## License
+MIT License - see the LICENSE.md file for details